Azure/toketi-iothubreact/CHECKPOINTING.md

 *Checkpoints* are saved automatically, with a configured frequency, on a storage provided.

-For instance, the stream position can be saved every 15 seconds in Azure blobs, or (soon) a custom backend.
+For instance, the stream position can be saved every 15 seconds in Azure blobs, in Cassandra, or (soon) a custom backend.

-To store checkpoints in Azure blobs the configuration looks like this:
+To store checkpoints in Azure blobs the configuration looks like the following:

 ```
 iothub-react{